Somorovd/card-game-system/slay_the_spire/slay-the-spire.md

 ## Relics

-## Completed
+### Implemented

-**Burning Blood** - At the end of combat, heal 6 HP **Ring of the Snake** - At the start of combat, draw 2 additional cards **Akabeko** - Your first attack each combat deals 8 additional damage **Bronze Scales** - Whenever you take damage, deal 3 damage back.
+- **Burning Blood** - At the end of combat, heal 6 HP.
+- **Ring of the Snake** - At the start of combat, draw 2 additional cards.
+- **Akabeko** - Your first attack each combat deals 8 additional damage.
+- **Bronze Scales** - Whenever you take damage, deal 3 damage back.
-**Centennial Puzzle** - The first time you lose HP each combat, draw 3 cards.
+- **Centennial Puzzle** - The first time you lose HP each combat, draw 3 cards.
-**Maw Bank** - Whenever you climb a floor, gain 12 Gold.
+- **Maw Bank** - Whenever you climb a floor, gain 12 Gold.
 No longer works when you spend and Gold at the shop.
-**Strawberry** - Raise your Max HP by 7
+- **Strawberry** - Raise your Max HP by 7.

 ### Starter